Learn to read Thai in Bangkok

 Learn to read Thai first actually make a lot of sense. 🤓

 The language is way different from the two languages I speak, French and English.
 Of course, the Alphabet is from another world.
 But they also have sounds and tones that don’t exist in English (or in French). 🙁

 Now when you translate it to our alphabet, you lose some of the information. 😈

-That's why you can know the words and how to spell it in english (Karaoke Style), but you're not pronouncing it correctly.
-So at the end, Thai people don't get what you say even if you're trying your best. 😔
+That's why you can know the words and how to spell it in English (Karaoke Style), but you're not pronouncing it correctly.
+So in the end, Thai people don't get what you say even if you're trying your best. 😔

 When you learn to read Thai you understand why they pronounce things a certain way and what sounds you’re really supposed to make. 🤗

 Oh, and you can finally read the menu at the restaurant! 🌶